dealingwith/daniel-industries/_posts/2021-11-12-b-b-back-to-ubuntu.markdown

 Now I'm suffering under a number of 21.10-specific issues.

 - I'm sticking to Firefox for now, but it's slow and a little buggy in it's snap package iteration.
-And the GNOME Shell extension doesn't work in this snap Firefox version.
+And the GNOME Shell extension doesn't work in this version.
 I don't use that many extensions so it's not quite worth installing them by hand.
 Firefox also no longer supports GTK themes.
 - There aren't RVM packages for 21.10, but rbenv worked so I'm on my way to getting this blog building and deploying again.
-There have been some other packages that are also missing versions of 21.10.
+There have been some other packages that are also missing versions for 21.10.
 - I haven't figured out the multiple versions of Java thing again yet.
 - Screen brightness controls still work, though!
 It's the small things.